samtupy/nvgt/doc/src/references/include/Auditory User Interface (form.nvgt)/Classes/audio_form/Methods/set_disallowed_chars.md

 bool: true if the characters were successfully set, false otherwise.

 ## Remarks:
-Setting the use_only_disallowed_chars parameter to true will restrict all characters that are not in the list.
+Setting the `use_only_disallowed_chars` parameter to true will restrict all characters that are not in the list.
 This is useful to prevent other characters in number inputs.

-Setting the chars parameter to blank will clear the characters and will switch back to default.
+Setting the chars parameter to empty will clear the characters and will switch back to default.